APB is a Global Speaker, Celebrity & Entertainment Agency

 Biography

-Known as “Africa’s Iron Lady,” Nobel Peace Laureate Ellen Johnson Sirleaf won international acclaim for leading Liberia through the Ebola Crisis and through reconciliation and recovery following her nation’s decade-long civil war.
+Known as “Africa’s Iron Lady,” Nobel Peace Laureate Ellen Johnson Sirleaf won international acclaim for leading Liberia through the Ebola crisis and guiding her nation through reconciliation and recovery following a devastating civil war.
 As Africa’s first democratically elected female head of state and Liberia’s first female president, she is credited with achieving dramatic economic, social, and political change, culminating in Liberia’s first peaceful and democratic transfer of power in 73 years.

-President Sirleaf was awarded the Nobel Prize for Peace in 2011 for her achievements as a global leader for women’s empowerment.
-She is also the recipient of The Presidential Medal of Freedom—the United States’ highest civilian award—for her personal courage and unwavering commitment to expanding freedom and improving the lives of Africans.
-On stepping down from the presidency in a peaceful and democratic transfer of power in 2018, she became the first woman honored with the Mo Ibrahim Prize, considered the most prestigious award for African leaders.
+President Sirleaf was awarded the Nobel Peace Prize in 2011 for her achievements as a global leader for women’s empowerment.
+She is also the recipient of the Presidential Medal of Freedom, the United States’ highest civilian honor, for her personal courage and unwavering commitment to expanding freedom and improving the lives of Africans.
+After stepping down from the presidency in a peaceful and democratic transfer of power in 2018, she became the first woman honored with the Mo Ibrahim Prize, considered the most prestigious award for African leadership.

-President Sirleaf began her career in the Treasury Department in Liberia in 1965.
-In 1979, she rose to the position of Minister of Finance and introduced measures to curb the mismanagement of government finances.
-After the 1980 military coup d’état, she became president of the Liberian Bank for Development and Investment, but fled Liberia that same year, escaping an increasingly suppressive military government.
-Johnson Sirleaf has also served as vice president of Citicorp’s Africa regional office in Nairobi, as senior loan officer at the World Bank, and as a vice president for Equator Bank.
+President Sirleaf began her career in Liberia’s Treasury Department in 1965.
+In 1979, she rose to the position of Minister of Finance and introduced measures to address the mismanagement of government finances.
+After the 1980 military coup d’état, she became president of the Liberian Bank for Development and Investment but was forced to flee the country as the regime grew increasingly repressive.
+She went on to serve in major international roles, including vice president of Citicorp’s Africa regional office in Nairobi, senior loan officer at the World Bank, and vice president of Equator Bank.

-Thereafter, Johnson Sirleaf served as assistant administrator of the United Nations Development Programme and as director of its Regional Bureau of Africa, with the rank of assistant secretary-general of the United Nations.
-She resigned this post to contest Liberia’s 1997 presidential elections.
-After coming in second, she went into self-imposed exile in neighboring Cote d’Ivoire (Ivory Coast).
-While in exile, she established a venture capital vehicle for African entrepreneurs and founded Measuagoon, a Liberian community development NGO.
+She later served as assistant administrator of the United Nations Development Programme and as director of its Regional Bureau for Africa, with the rank of assistant secretary-general of the United Nations.
+She resigned from this post to run in Liberia’s 1997 presidential election and, after placing second, lived in exile in neighboring Côte d’Ivoire.
+During this time she established a venture capital vehicle for African entrepreneurs and founded Measuagoon, a Liberian community development NGO.

-President Sirleaf was elected President of the Republic of Liberia in 2005, two years after the nation’s bloody civil war ended.
-During her two terms as president, she focused on rebuilding the country, attracting over $16 billion in foreign direct investment.
-She has also attracted more than $5 million in private resources to rebuild schools, clinics and markets, and fund scholarships for capacity building.
-She successfully negotiated $4.6 billion in external debt forgiveness and the lifting of UN trade sanctions, which allowed Liberia to access international markets once again.
-She increased the national budget from $80 million in 2006 to over $672 million in 2012, with an annual GDP growth rate of more than 7%.
+President Sirleaf was elected President of the Republic of Liberia in 2005, two years after the country’s brutal civil war ended.
+During her two terms, she focused on rebuilding the nation’s economy and institutions, attracting more than $16 billion in foreign direct investment.
+She secured $4.6 billion in external debt forgiveness and successfully negotiated the lifting of UN trade sanctions, enabling Liberia to reenter international markets.
+Under her leadership, the national budget grew from $80 million in 2006 to more than $672 million by 2012, with annual GDP growth exceeding 7 percent.

 Speaker Videos